Defective4/TrivialPacketProtocol/README.md

 Currently the only requirement to use the library is Java 17

 ## Installation
+### From Maven
+*Soon™* - waiting for publishing to maven central

+### From releases
+You can download the common, client and/or server jars from [Releases](https://github.com/Defective4/TrivialPacketProtocol/releases/latest) page and include them manually in your build path

 ### From source
 0. Make sure you have `git` and `maven` installed
 1. `git clone https://github.com/Defective4/TrivialPacketProtocol.git`